ricmmartins/WordpressStack-AzureCLI/README.md

 The ARM script will setup the VM, Network, Storage, Security Group, and an auxilliar script shell will do the "internal" settings such nginx installs and more.
 This script is available at https://github.com/rmmartins/scripts/blob/master/WordpressStack/wp-stack-install.sh

+You need to have the [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 Bellow the commands:
 ```sh
 az login